Wisconsin voters forced to choose between health, democracy

-MADISON, Wis.
-(AP) — If Wisconsin was a test case for voting in the age of coronavirus, it did not go well for many voters.
+MADISON, Wis. — If Wisconsin was a test case for voting in the age of coronavirus, it did not go well for many voters.

 Thousands were forced to congregate for hours in long lines on Tuesday with no protective gear.
 Thousands more stayed home, unwilling to risk their health and unable to be counted because requested absentee ballots never arrived.